If you received an inheritance or are planning to leave one, you might be wondering: Is there an inheritance tax in Canada?

 Who is responsible for paying the taxes on an estate in Canada?

 The executor of the estate is responsible for paying any amount of taxes owed by the deceased.
-The executor must pay off the tax balance owed before the estate can be distributed among the heirs.
+The executor must pay off the capital gains tax balance owed before the estate can be distributed among the heirs.

 Are all assets of the deceased considered for taxation?